crewAIInc/crewAI/docs/core-concepts/Crews.md

     print(async_result)
 ```

-These methods provide flexibility in how you manage and execute tasks within your crew, allowing for both synchronous and asynchronous workflows tailored to your needs
+These methods provide flexibility in how you manage and execute tasks within your crew, allowing for both synchronous and asynchronous workflows tailored to your needs.

-### Replaying from specific task:
+### Replaying from a Specific Task

-You can now replay from a specific task using our cli command replay.
+You can now replay from a specific task using our CLI command `replay`.

 The replay feature in CrewAI allows you to replay from a specific task using the command-line interface (CLI).
 By running the command `crewai replay -t <task_id>`, you can specify the `task_id` for the replay process.

 Kickoffs will now save the latest kickoffs returned task outputs locally for you to be able to replay from.

-### Replaying from specific task Using the CLI
+### Replaying from a Specific Task Using the CLI

 To use the replay feature, follow these steps:

 1. Open your terminal or command prompt.
 2. Navigate to the directory where your CrewAI project is located.
 3. Run the following command:

-To view latest kickoff task_ids use:
+To view the latest kickoff task IDs, use:

 ```shell
 crewai log-tasks-outputs
 ```

+Then, to replay from a specific task, use:

 ```shell
 crewai replay -t <task_id>